 Dispensing token FAQs

-Q. Am I required to submit EPS tokens to NHSBSA which relate only to free-of-charge (FOC) items?
+Q. Am I required to submit EPS tokens to NHSBSA which relate only to items which are free-of-charge (FOC) items?

 The new prescription form introduced from early 2020 does not enable patients to tick a box to confirm the ‘free-of-charge’ status (e.g. contraceptives or appropriately FS-endorsed sexual health items).
 Patients can but are not required to tick box X or sign for any contraceptives ordered on the older version of the prescription/token form (version 0515 – which is being phased out during 2020).
 Accordingly, there is no longer a requirement to include any Tokens with FOC items along with other Tokens normally submitted to the NHSBSA at the end of the month.
 If, however, the prescription contains other items for which a charge should normally be levied, the prescription should be processed as either charge paid, or the appropriate exemption category should be selected (and where required, any